Get The Justice Your Family Needs After Losing A Loved One In An Accident

 - Malfunctioning or defective equipment sold for personal or commercial use – If a death occurs as the result of a malfunctioning or poorly designed product, or a failure to warn of a product’s dangers, then a wrongful death claim could be brought against the developer, manufacturer, or distributor of that product.

-Filing a Wrongful Death Claim in Baton Rouge, LA: When Should It Be Done and Who Can Do It?
+Filing A Wrongful Death Claim: When Should It Be Done And Who Can Do It?

-If you think you may have a wrongful death claim on your hands in Baton Rouge, your first step should be to obtain an attorney, as time is of the essence; Louisiana Civil Code Article 2315.1 states that a wrongful death suit must be filed within one year of the date of the incident which led to the death.
-An attorney will be able to expedite the process of filing without creating any additional work for you, and ensure that you don’t miss the window of opportunity for obtaining justice and compensation.
+If you think you may have a wrongful death claim on your hands in Baton Rouge, your first step should be to obtain an attorney, as time is of the essence.
+In Louisiana, all wrongful death claims must be filed within a year of the date of the incident which led to the death.
+David E. Stanley will expedite the process of filing without creating any additional work for you, and ensure that you don’t miss the window of opportunity for obtaining justice and compensation.

 - The spouse and/or children of the deceased individual